-- 1. Affluent Urban: Richer areas in cities, especially London.
-Schools tend to do well despite high levels of income deprivation (i.e., rich and poor live closely together). - 2.
-Affluent Suburban: Richer suburban and rural neighbourhoods (the former accounts for the majority, so we use 'suburban' as a shorthand).
-IMD measures are uniformly good, with the exception of housing, which is expensive.
-Academic attainment and progress at schools are reasonably good, and HE participation is quite high. - 3.
-Urban: Moderate IMD scores, with the exception of housing, which is high (ie, expensive).
+- 3. Urban: Moderate IMD scores, with the exception of housing, which is high (i.e., expensive).
 HE participation is high.
 School attainment and progress are both quite high, while rates of absence and exclusion are both low. - 4.
 Suburban: Middle England outside cities.
 Most socio-economic and educational measures are unexceptional. - 5.
 Poor Urban: High IMD deprivation scores.
 HE participation is relatively low.
 School attainment and progress are moderately low, while absence and exclusion rates are quite high. - 6.
 Poor Suburban: Low environment and housing deprivation, but high values for other IMD metrics.
 HE participation rates are very low.
 School attainment and progress are low, while rates of absence and exclusion are high.